skoo1/ME454_2022/README.md

 # ME454 Dynamics System Programming
 #### Lecturer : Prof. Seungbum Koo (skoo at kaist.ac.kr)
 #### TA : Jeongseok Oh (dhwjdtjr0 at kaist.ac.kr) and Beomsu Shin (sbs0323 at kaist.ac.kr)
+### The packages are tested in WSL Ubuntu 20.04 with ROS Noetic
 ## Packages for TA sessions

 ### Installation